astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Required**,
    *Type : list of float*,
-   Zenithal coordinate of each guide stars in arcsec.
+   Zenithal coordinate of each guide stars in arcsec (distance from axis).
    Must be the same length as ``Azimuth``

 .. option:: Azimuth

    **Required**,
    *Type : list of float*,
-   Azimuthal coordinate in degree of each guide stars.
+   Azimuthal coordinate in degree of each guide stars (angle from the reference direction: polar axis is x-axis).
    Must be the same length as ``Zenith``

 [sensor_science]